 The cyber-insurance solution is based on ELEMENT™, our Enterprise A.I.
 Operating System.
 At BlackSwan, we consider A.I. to mean “Augmentation and Acceleration of your organization’s Intelligence.”
 Extensible, A.I.-enabled processes can digest reams of data streaming from a variety of sources and transform them into situational awareness at your team’s fingertips.

 ELEMENT™ combines an array of the most advanced AI technologies, including entity extraction, knowledge graphs, network/relationship analysis, machine learning and predictive analytics to form its contextual picture of the cyber-threat environment.
 Add to this: rule-based AI recommendations, chatbots with natural language processing for flexible queries and document interpretation, and big data processing and data visualization to empower staff, brokers and customers, with greater insight into alternative actions.
 The result is Cognitive Computing Out of the Box for rapid realization of game-changing business results.

 ELEMENT™ is truly enterprise-class in terms of integration options with an insurer’s back-office systems, centralized configurability of logic, and granular access control by user-type and data element.
 In fact, ELEMENT™ of Insurance – Cyber Edition is a specialized version of ELEMENT of Insurance, which can enhance a carrier’s operations across insurance lines and all core business functions.

 Cyber Underwriting and Threat Intelligence

-By continuously monitoring of cyber events, and understanding the risks associated with existing and potential clientele, this application quantifies cyber risk, potential attack vectors, and offers mitigation plans
+By continuously monitoring cyber events, and understanding the risks associated with existing and potential clientele, this application quantifies cyber risk, potential attack vectors, and offers mitigation plans